 Keep reading to find out what this type of expert can do for you, and whether it’s in your best interest to hire one.

-A 401(k) TPA takes on certain administrative roles on behalf of an employer who is the sponsor of a 401(k) plan.
-To understand what a 401(k) TPA is, you need to understand the professional services that 401(k) companies provide for such employers.
+The role of Third Party Administrator is to take take on certain administrative roles on behalf of an employer who is the sponsor of a 401(k) plan.
+To understand what a 401(k) TPA is, you need to understand the TPA Services that 401(k) companies provide for such employers.

 Here are the main roles this type of tax expert performs: